psychemedia/middle-english-romances/sir-orfeo-telling.md

 The next day, Sir Orfeo, still as a beggar, had picked up his harp and gone inside the city walls.

-The music he played, as well as the strange sight of him — long, matted hair; a dreadlocked beard; grey and gaint with blackened teeth — draw more than a few passing looks.
+The music he played, as well as the strange sight of him — long, matted hair; a dreadlocked beard; grey and gaint with blackened teeth — drew more than a few passing looks.

 And then the steward passed by.
 He had not heard that tune in a long time.
 He stopped and watched the harper.